 Dylan Kelsey Naughton

-Dylan Naughton is an associate in Morrison & Foerster’s Capital Markets Group.
+Dylan Naughton is an associate in Morrison & Foerster’s Corporate Department.

 Her practice focuses on representing private and public companies in a variety of corporate and securities transactions.
-Ms. Naughton advises issuers, investment banks, investment companies, real estate investment trusts and sponsors in connection with public offerings of equity and debt securities, including follow-on offerings, investment grade and high-yield debt offerings, tender and exchange More ›
+Ms. Naughton advises issuers, large financial institutions, investment banks, investment companies, real estate investment trusts, and sponsors in connection with debt and equity offerings, follow-on offerings, investment grade and high-yield debt offerings, at-the-market and medium-term note programs, More ›